ycarowr/UnityNetworkingAPI/README.md

 # Unity Networking API

 The repository contains a solution for networking in Unity, it's made in pure C# without the usage of Unity's built-in HLAPI components.
-Please consider that this is a project made for learning purposes, so there are some limitations and a lot of room for further improvements.
+Please consider that this is a project made for learning purposes, so there are limitations, bugs and a lot of room for further improvements, feel free to mail me with suggestions about the architecture or anything else.

 ### Objetives